 4. When poha turns light in texture, transfer them aside to the plate.

-5. Heat 1.5 tsp oil in the pan, allow mustard and cumin to crackle.
-Then add peanuts and broken red chili.
+5. Heat 1 tablespoon oil in the pan, add ½ tsp mustard and ½ tsp cumin.
+When they begin to crackle, add 3 to 4 tablespoons peanuts or cashews and 1 broken dried red chili.

-6. When the peanuts are golden fried, add crushed garlic, curry leaves and slit green chili.
+6. Fry the peanuts till golden and aromatic.
+Add 3 to 4 crushed garlic, 1 sprig curry leaves and 1 to 2 slit green chili.
 You can add more or less chilies to suit your taste.
 Fry all until the garlic is roasted well and curry leaves turn crisp.

-7. Add fried gram and dried coconut (copra) pieces (optional).
+7. Add 2 to 3 tablespoons fried gram and 2 tablespoons chopped dried coconut (copra) pieces (optional).
 Roast until the coconut smells good.
 Make sure peanuts are roasted well by now.
 Switch off the stove.

 9. Add poha and oats to the pan.